Dart-Code/Dart-Code/README.md

     ext install dart-code

-## New in 0.11.2
+## New in 0.12.0

-- If the Dart analysis server crashes you will now be prompted to save and reload the project (rather than everything being silently broken)
+- A new "type hierarchy" feature has been added (`F4`)
+- The "Preview" tag has been removed from Dart Code
+- The VS Code version number is now included in analytics to help make decisions about when code supporting older versions of Code can be removed

 ## Features